Find a Qualified Attorney Near You

 Education Restrictions

-Immigrants living here illegally cannot pay in-state tuition rates at state schools.
-The same applies to DACA recipients.
+Immigrants living in Louisiana illegally cannot pay in-state tuition rates at state schools.
+The same applies to Deferred Action for Childhood Arrivals (DACA) recipients.

-DACA stands for Deferred Action for Childhood Arrivals.
-It protects eligible young adults from deportation after their parents brought them to the United States as children.
+DACA protects eligible young adults from deportation after their parents brought them to the United States as children.
 It also gives these young adults work authorization for limited periods.
 Those periods of work authorization are renewable.

 Voter ID Rules

-Louisiana law requires that voters show elected officials a photo ID to cast a vote.
-This can be a state driver's license, ID card, or other generally recognized forms of ID.
+Louisiana law requires voters to show a photo ID to cast a vote.
+This can be a state driver’s license, ID card, or other generally recognized forms of ID.
 If the voter has none, they can bring a utility bill, paycheck, or similar type of document.
-That document must include the voter's name and address.
+That document must include the voter’s name and address.
 Without an ID, the voter must sign an affidavit to vote.

 Housing Ordinances and Immigration